FairwindsOps/goldilocks/README.md

 `goldilocks dashboard`

-Runs the goldilocks dashboard web server that will display recommendations.
+Runs the goldilocks dashboard server that will display recommendations.
 Listens on port `8080` by default.

 ### summary